 You Are Being Watched.
 Do you know it?

-How many surveillance cameras do you think Elon uses?
+How many surveillance cameras does Elon use?

 Take a guess before reading on.